 Allergy friendly pancake recipe

 This is my go-to pancake recipe.
 I never make “traditional” pancakes anymore, because everyone loves these.
 (I don’t even tell people they aren’t made with milk and eggs!)

 Often allergy friendly recipes give all sorts of fancy ingredients.
 This recipe is very simple.
 And easily adaptable for different allergies.

 - 1 cup of oat milk or other non-dairy milk (use slightly less – 225ml/7.5 oz – for thicker pancakes – see notes)

 - 2 tablespoons vegetable oil

 Place dry ingredients in a bowl.
 Add wet ingredients and whisk to form a batter.

-Preheat a non-stick pan and melt some dairy free spread (eg Nuttalex) to coat.
+Preheat a non-stick pan and melt some dairy free spread (eg Nuttelex) to coat.
 Add spoonfuls of the pancake batter to the pan to make pancakes of the size you like (smaller works better).
 When bubbles start to show through, flip and cook the other side.

 Beautiful, fluffy allergy friendly pancakes in a few minutes!